 Laukkai Town

 The capture of Laukkai is the latest victory in a large-scale offensive by a coalition of rebel groups in Myanmar that began in October 2023.
-The fighting over the past three months has also posed the most significant threat to Myanmar's military government since it took power in a 2021 coup.
+The fighting over the past three months has also posed the most significant threat to Myanmar's military government since it took power in the country in a coup in 2021.

 The Three Brothers Alliance consists of three groups with extensive combat experience: the Myanmar National Democratic Alliance Army (MNDAA), the Ta'ang National Liberation Army (TNLA), and the Arakan Army (AA).